 Any book that offers a structured approach to storytelling gathers its share of criticism, including charges that it encourages hack or formulaic writing.
 Clearly, those who feel that way understand story structure on such an intuitive level that they can pants their way through an entire novel and get everything right after a few drafts.
 I know these writers exist.
 If you’re one of them, I salute you.
 I also invite you to guest post here on Writers’ Rumpus, to share your experience.
-(Get in touch!
-Tweet @writersrumpus, FB fan page, or comment below.)
+(See our Contact form on the About page.)

 But I’m not one of those writers.
 I needed help.
 Does following someone else’s story-structure advice turn me into a hack?
 Maybe.
 I don’t care.
 I know my novel is commercial, not literary.
 I write to have fun, and it wasn’t fun to be stuck in the muddle, knowing where my character’s story starts and ends but unsure of the order of events in between.

 Thanks to SAVE THE CAT!, I’m unstuck and having fun again.
 I’m not sure I’ll turn into a plotter for my next book—figuring it all out before writing it, the way Snyder insists—but I’ll have another place to turn when I get stuck.

 The book has no index.
 This surprised me, given that each chapter ends with several Exercises for the reader to work through, making it useful as a text.
 I’m getting by, because it’s fairly short for a reference book and the chapters are sprinkled with descriptive subheads.
 But still!

 Throughout the book, the author invites readers to email him with questions, exceptions to the screenwriting rules he’s discovered, and so forth.
 Sadly, Blake Snyder died unexpectedly of a heart attack in 2009.
 But a team of writers carries on his legacy at Savethecat.com.